99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Easy to collect/process/analize streaming data in real-time, such as Application logs, metrics, website clickstreams, IoT

-- Kinesis Data Streams: capture, process and store data streams is a way to stream big data in your systems, is made of multiple "Shards" per stream, where data will be split to Client send a record to the stream that is made out of Partition Key and Data Blob (max 1MB) after it reaches KDS it gets send a consumer, with the Partition Key, Data Blob, and Sequence Nr.
+- Kinesis Data Streams: capture, process and store data streams is a way to stream big data in your systems (ingest data at scale), is made of multiple "Shards" per stream (can be used to scale up or down), data will be split to Client. it sends a record to the stream that is made out of Partition Key and Data Blob (max 1MB) after it reaches KDS it gets send a consumer, with the Partition Key, Data Blob, and Sequence Nr.
   - Retention of messages 1-365 days
   - because of this: ability to reprocess data